Abhi94N/StudyBud/README.md

       6. can fetch set of child as follows: `messages = Room.message_set.all()`
 5. `admin.py` - where you register your models to site so you can view it in admin dashboard
 6. `forms.py` - similar to django serializers, you create meta and specify fields
+   1. create user creation form that overrides forms or inherits from them.
+These can be imported into your views

 ## Templates Directory in Root